mkfl3x/photo-sorter/README.md

 ### Supported file formats
 - JPG/JPEG
 - PNG

+**Unsupported format files are ignored**

 ### How it defines the date
-It uses the last modified time from the file metadata.
+It uses the created time or last modified time (takes the older one) from the file metadata.

 ### How it defines duplicates
 It compares files by their names, extensions, sizes, and MD5 hashes.